stepchowfun/typical/README.md

 And so on.
 Notice that the number of trailing zeros in the first byte indicates how many subsequent bytes there are.

 Using this encoding, the largest 64-bit integer takes 9 bytes, compared to 8 for the native encoding.
 Thus, the encoding has a single byte of overhead in the worst case, but for most integers encountered in practice it saves 7 bytes.
 This is such a good trade-off most of the time that Typical doesn't even offer fixed-width integer types.
-However, if you really need to store fixed-width integers, you can always encode them manually as `bytes`.
+However, if you really need to store fixed-width integers, you can always encode them as `bytes` at the expense of some type safety.

 The encoding is similar to the "base 128 varints" used by [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/encoding#varints) and [Thrift's *compact protocol*](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md).
-However, Typical makes two changes to this encoding:
+However, Typical's encoding differs in two ways:

 1. Typical moves all the continuation bits to the first byte.
 This allows the number of bytes in an encoded integer to be determined entirely from its first byte in a single instruction on modern processors (e.g., `BSF` or `TZCNT`).
 This is more efficient than checking each byte for a continuation bit separately.
 2. Typical's encoding uses a technique called [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration), which uses fewer bytes in some cases and never uses more bytes than the aforementioned base 128 varint encoding.
 For example, the number `16,511` uses two bytes in Typical's encoding, but 3 bytes in the encoding used by Protocol Buffers and Thrift's *compact protocol*.
 However, the space savings is small and comes with a small runtime performance penalty, so whether this is an improvement depends on how much you value time versus space.